 Back in the Boston area, Marvin and I later visited the beautiful homes of Louisa May Alcott and Ralph Waldo Emerson in Concord, Massachusetts, as well as Henry David Thoreau’s cabin on Walden Pond.
 And while I don’t know how Marvin felt about it, Sleepy Hollow Cemetery, the resting place of many historic figures, was a huge hit with me, because I loved reading the names on the gravestones.

 And what amazing names they were.
 A classic and vintage name nerd, even at the age of six, I was in graveyard heaven seeing so many Annes, Elizabeths, Lydias, Henrys, Josephs, and Williams.
 In fact, I was so inspired by the classic names, that for a day or two, I renamed poor Marvin “Margaret,” eventually restoring his given name and gender in time to spare him any permanent psychological damage.
-Our pilgrimage to Boston was one to remember, and one that introduced me to some wonderful names and namesakes, fit for stylish stuffed monkeys and human babies alike.
+Our pilgrimage to Boston was one to remember, and one that introduced me to some wonderful names from the 1700s and namesakes, fit for stylish stuffed monkeys and human babies alike.

 ANNE Bradstreet (poet)